Campaign Proposal — March 2026

 “Does this... sound familiar?”

+Creator breaks silence.
+One line to camera.
 Hard cut to black.
-Hashtag appears.
+Hashtag.
 Series announcement.

 Episode 02